ibm-messaging/mq-jms-spring/README.md

 Additional properties that are not in the recognised sets listed here can be put onto the Connection Factory via a map in the external properties definitions.
 Use the format `ibm.mq.additionalProperties.CONSTANT_NAME=value`.
-The CONSTANT_NAME is the real string for the property, so it will often begin with "XMSC".
-For example, the constant MQConstants.WMQ_SECURITY_EXIT has the value "XMSC_WMQ_SECURITY_EXIT" and should be written as `ibm.mq.additionalProperties.XMSC_WMQ_SECURITY_EXIT=/var/mqm/exits/myexit`
+The CONSTANT_NAME can be either the real string for the property, and will often begin with "XMSC", or it can be the variable as known in the WMQConstants class.

+For example, the constant WMQConstants.WMQ_SECURITY_EXIT has the value "XMSC_WMQ_SECURITY_EXIT" and can be written either as `ibm.mq.additionalProperties.XMSC_WMQ_SECURITY_EXIT=com.example.SecExit` or as `ibm.mq.additionalProperties.WMQ_SECURITY_EXIT=com.example.SecExit`

 There is no error checking on the property name or value.
 This may help with enabling rarely-used properties and reduce the need for a customizer method in application